elanmoridin/book-share/README.md

 Install Method Override to be able to DELETE with POST
 `npm install method-override`

+Install bcrypt packge for using passwords with MongoDB with encrytpion
+`npm install bcrypt`

 Once dependancies are installed you can run the server on the local machine with `nodemon server.js`